Common Enrollment Questions

 Once I’ve made my decision to attend Apollo, how do I apply?

-All students who visit during 411Blast will receive an application for admission.
-Applications are available in the Apollo guidance office, or in the home school guidance offices.
+You can click here to apply on-line!
 You and your parents will complete most of the application; however, home school counselors will be instrumental in counseling you as to what programming would help you meet with the most success.
-Additionally, the home school counselor will complete a portion of the application pertaining to the your academic history.
-The counselor’s signature and principal’s signature should be on the application prior to processing at Apollo.
 Applications will be accepted from the second Tuesday in February through the end of the second week of the school year.

 Why should I select two programs?